Liu Qingxu: Yiguandao Leadership

 Liu Zhigang was one of the special disciples of Wang Jueyi (王覺一).
 During Wang's lifetime, Liu became the leader of the Mohou Yizhu Jiao (末后一着教) group in Hankou.
-According to Wang Jitai (王继泰), the son of Wang Jueyi, in 1883, he and his father went to Hankou to met Liu Zhigang, Zhao Yunshan and Xiong Dingguo and were told that there had been a great number of followers in Wuhan and Jingzhou.
+According to Wang Jitai (王继泰), the son of Wang Jueyi, in 1883, he and his father went to Hankou to meet Liu Zhigang, Zhao Yunshan and Xiong Dingguo and were told that there had been a great number of followers in Wuhan and Jingzhou.
 Therefore, Liu together with Wang Jueyi and Wang Jitai came to the understanding that they should call on the followers to stage a rebellion in Wuhan.
 Unexpectedly, the authorities in Wuchang seemed became aware of the plan and raided the organization.
 Wang then fled to Sichuan.
 The following year, Wang Jitai and other sect leaders were caught and executed.
 Before his death in 1884, Wang Jueyi passed the leadership to Liu Qingxu and he has since become the 16th patriarch to continue the Taoist lineage.

 In 1883, he was visited by Lu Zhongyi who would later become his successor.
 For three years Lu worked as a servant of patriarch Liu.
 In 1886, patriarch Liu changed the name of the Mohou Yizhu Jiao group to Yiguandao (一貫道).
 The naming of Yiguandao itself directly refers to a quote from the Analects of Confucius: "The path I follow is the path that unites all" (吾道一以貫之).
 In 1905, patriarch Liu received revelation from Lao Mu through spirit writing that Lu Zhongyi was appointed to be the next patriarch that time.

 During Liu Qingxu's period, preaching was limited to Shandong, much less than what Wang Jueyi did.
 Liu Qingxu changed the way the Tao was transmitted by previous patriarchs who only do one-line direct transmission.
 He also changed the approach of the group he led by no longer opposing the then ruling government like his predecessors and do mass global transmission (大开普度) in Qingzhou as far north as Dezhou, Zhili.
 It is said that he had around 48,000 followers.
 Due to Liu Qingxu's background, many of the followers she recruited belonged to the intellectual class, and although her preaching began to shift to the countryside, her teachings were not as widespread and not as large as in Wang Jueyi's time.